MrFriendCS/RPi-Pico-W/Connect.md

 # Connect to WLAN

-Use MicroPython on PRi Pico W to connect to WLAN.
+Use MicroPython on RPi Pico W to connect to WLAN.

 ## Code